allora-network/alloraRAGmodel/README.md

 # How to update the knowledge base of the Allora information agent?

+## Description

+We are creating a RAG Chatbot that runs on GPT-4 and answers questions about Allora labs, pulling from information provided by our docs, research papers, and part of our codebase.
+This bot should run on Slack, discord, and our doc website page.

 ### Overview

 We instantiated a Pinecone vector database under the name **`alloraproduction`** within the Q&A chat project.
 Within the database, we have vectorized our data using the **OpenAI text-embedding-3-large** model, resulting in a database of **3072-dimensional vectors**.